ryanpfalz/azure-devops-testplans-playwright/README.md

 ### Executing Playwright Tests with Test Plans

-At this point, you should have the following:
+At this point, you will have the following:

 -   A working build pipeline which generates an artifact with the web app and test binaries
 -   An App Serivce resource in Azure